shaavetha/Rustic-Rhythms/README.md

 * This is a front-end focused project.
 No backend or JavaScript functionality is included.
 * store.xml and album.xml require browser support for XML/XSL transformation.
 * Optimized for Chrome, Firefox, Safari.
-* The coursework report is available for more details on the creation of this website
+* 'Coursework Report.docx' is available for more details on the creation of this website

 # Features
  - Multi-page HTML structure